 - Graduate Project Engineer

-xperience / Education: I joined the oil & gas sector in 2017 and have four years Project Engineering experience working for TechnipFMC in the Aberdeen office.
-Experience includes exposure to the TechnipFMC graduate training scheme, gaining a broad experience from working in many different facets within the business; including time spent offshore on a variety of vessels across several different projects (over 320 days spent offshore to date).
-My role in safety: Responsible for contributing to the safe delivery of subsea construction projects in both the North Sea and Mediterranean.
+I joined the oil & gas sector in 2017 and have four years Project Engineering experience working for TechnipFMC in the Aberdeen office.
+Experience includes exposure to the TechnipFMC graduate training scheme, gaining broad experience from working in many different facets within the business; including time spent offshore on a variety of vessels across several different projects (over 320 days spent offshore to date).
+I am responsible for contributing to the safe delivery of subsea construction projects in both the North Sea and Mediterranean.
 In my role I am required to optimise the design of equipment and the associated installation philosophy to reduce the risk of injury or damage to personnel and subsea assets.
 Responsible for conducting and presenting multiple risk assessments, ensuring suitable control measures are in place.
-What do the 6 C’s mean to me: The 6 C’s represent an array of factors that have been statistically proven to be the cause of many previous incidents within our industry.
-By focusing on good practice in these areas, the 6 C’s can be used to improve safety culture and prevent them becoming factors in future incidents.
-The 6 C’s therefore represent a useful check when risk assessing both routine and non-routine operations.
-Tips / hints for anyone aspiring to have a successful career in safety: Individual should liaise with their line manager to ensure practical experience is obtained whilst working in health and safety.
+The 7 C’s represent an array of factors that have been statistically proven to be the cause of many previous incidents within our industry.
+By focusing on good practice in these areas, the 7 C’s can be used to improve safety culture and prevent them becoming factors in future incidents.
+The 7 C’s therefore represent a useful check when risk assessing both routine and non-routine operations.
+For anyone aspiring to have a successful career in safety, I would recommend liaising with their line manager to ensure practical experience is obtained whilst working in health and safety.
 If a role in safety is initially unavailable, I would suggest that the candidate seeks and applies for an operational role within the respective company.
-Having a strong operational skillset would be extremely beneficial and desirable for anyone aspiring to have a career in safety.
+Having a strong operational skillset is extremely beneficial and desirable for anyone aspiring to have a career in safety.

 - Wallace Rodger